-Field Description ID The repository object id PREFERENCE The preference for controlling the connection of the Child Exit States. ТҮРЕ Indicates whether the state is FINAL, PEND-ING or RESTARTABLE.
-ESD_NAME Name of the Exit State Definition.
-IS_UNREACHABLE Indicates that this Exit State is used when a job is unreachable.
-IS_BROKEN Indicates that this Exit State is used when a job is broken.
-IS_BATCH_DEFAULT Indicates that this Exit State is used when a batch or milestone does not have any children.
-IS_DEPENDENCY_DEFAULT Indicates that this Exit State is used if the state selection DEFAULT was selected in the Dependency Definition.
+Field Description ID The repository object Id PREFERENCE The preference for controlling the connection of the Child Exit States ТҮРЕ Indicates whether the state is FINAL, PEND-ING or RESTARTABLE ESD_NAME Name of the Exit State Definition IS_UNREACHABLE Indicates that this Exit State is used when a job is unreachable IS_DISABLED Normally, a disabled job will take on the same Exit State as an empty batch.
+However, if a FI-NAL State is marked as Disabled, the default behaviour is disabled, and a disabled job will take on that state.
+IS_BROKEN Indicates that this Exit State is used when a job is broken IS_BATCH_DEFAULT Indicates that this Exit State is used when a batch or milestone does not have any children IS_DEPENDENCY_DEFAULT Indicates that this Exit State is used if the state selection DEFAULT was selected in the Dependency Definition show exit state translation

-Table 26.13.: Description of the output structure of the show exit state profile subtable show exit state translation show exit state translation transname
+Table 26.13.: Description of the output structure of the show exit state profile subtable show exit state translation transname